Mark Milligan: Baniyas SC

 At the end of the 2014–15 season it was announced that UAE Pro-League side Baniyas SC had triggered the release clause of Milligan's contract with a $1 million transfer fee, and he signed with them on a two-year contract.

 Return to the Victory

-On 31 July 2017, it was announced Miligan would return to the Victory on a one-year deal as a marquee player.
+On 31 July 2017, it was announced Milligan would return to the Victory on a one-year deal as a marquee player.

 Al Ahli

 On 28 January 2018, Melbourne Victory sold Mark Milligan to Al-Ahli for $1 million.
 He was assigned the number 5 shirt.
 On 4 February, he made his debut for Al-Ahli in a league game against Al Ittihad FC.
 He played at centre-half, with the game finishing 0-0.
 He got good response from the fans, playing the full 90 minutes in the Jeddah derby.

 Hibernian

 On 18 August 2018, Milligan signed a two-year contract with Scottish Premiership club Hibernian.
 Milligan played regularly for Hibernian during the 2018-19 season, after which he left the club.
 Hibernian head coach Paul Heckingbottom said that he had opted to exercise a break clause in Milligan's contract as he wanted to "recruit something different to play in that position".